OpenST/ost-wallet-sdk-react-native/README-UI.md

 ### Set Theme Config

-Theme for OstWalletUI can be initialized by calling `setThemeConfig` API which setup OstWalletUI theme config
+Theme for OstWalletSdkUI can be initialized by calling `setThemeConfig` API which setup OstWalletSdkUI theme config

 `nav_bar_logo_image` is used to show image on navigation bar.